Arbitrage betting

-Betting arbitrage ("sure bets", sports arbitrage) is an example of arbitrage arising on betting markets due to either bookmakers' differing opinions on event outcomes or errors.
+Betting arbitrage ("sure bets", sports arbitrage) is an example of arbitrage arising on betting markets due to either bookmakers' differing opinions on event outcomes, or errors.
 When conditions allow, by placing one bet per each outcome with different betting companies, the bettor can make a profit regardless of the outcome.
 Mathematically, arbitrage occurs when there are a set of odds, which represent all mutually exclusive outcomes that cover all state space possibilities (i.e. all outcomes) of an event, whose implied probabilities add up to less than 1.
-In the bettors' slang an arbitrage is often referred to as an arb; people who take advantage of these arbitrage opportunities are called arbers.

 Background

 Arbitrage betting involves relatively large sums of money, given that 98% of arbitrage opportunities return less than 1.2%.
 The practice is usually detected quickly by bookmakers, who typically hold an unfavorable view of it, and in the past this could result in half of an arbitrage bet being canceled, or even the closure of the bettor's account.

-Although arbitrage betting has existed since the beginnings of bookmaking, the rise of the Internet, odds-comparison websites and betting exchanges have made the practice easier to perform.
-On the other hand, these changes also made it easier for bookmakers to keep their odds in line with the market, because arbitrage bettors are basically acting as market makers.

-In Britain, a practice has developed in which highly experienced "key men" employ others to place bets on their behalf, so as to avoid detection and increase accessibility to retail bookmakers and allow the financiers or key arbitragers to stay at a computer to keep track of market movement.

-Arbitrage is a fast-paced process and its successful performance requires much time, experience, dedication and discipline, and especially liquidity.

-Theory

-There are a number of potential arbitrage deals.
-Below is an explanation of some of them including formulas and risks associated with them.
-The table below introduces a number of variables that will be used to formalise the arbitrage models.

-Using bookmakers

-This type of arbitrage takes advantage of different odds offered by different bookmakers.
-For an example of an event with only two possible outcomes (e.g., a tennis match in which either Federer wins or Henman wins), the two bookmakers have different ideas of who has the best chances of winning.
-They offer the following fixed-odds gambling on the outcomes of the event in both fractional and decimal format: